-The Paramedic Program continues its widely recognized status as one of the strongest in the State of Michigan, and continues with its commitment towards excellence for faculty, staff, students and the community.
-The Lansing Community College Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon recommendation of the Committee on Accreditation of Educational Programs for Emergency Medical Services Professions (CoAEMSP) located at 1361 Park Street, Clearwater, Florida 33756.
+The LCC Paramedic Program began in 1975, continues its widely recognized status as one of the strongest in the State of Michigan, and continues with its commitment towards excellence for faculty, staff, students and the community.
+The Lansing Community College Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon recommendation of the Committee on Accreditation of Educational Programs for Emergency Medical Services Professions (CoAEMSP) located at 25400 U.S. Highway 19, Suite 158, Clearwater, Florida 33763.
 They can be contacted at (727) 210-2350 or at www.caahep.org.

 For questions surrounding the Paramedic Program please contact the Health and Human Services Division at 483-1410.

 General Program Information

 LCC offers two options for completing the Paramedic Program with a course of study preparing the Basic EMT in advanced techniques of administering care in life threatening situations.
 Students are accepted into the program every fall semester.
 Students receive clinical experience in both hospital and EMS agency locations.

 Certificate of Achievement - 36 credit hour program completed in two semesters, plus an arranged internship held in the summer semester.

 Associate Degree - 64 minimum credit hour program including completion of the Basic EMT Certificate Program curriculum, the Paramedic Certificate Program curriculum and core curriculum courses.